teiniker/teiniker-lectures-computerscience/datastructures+algorithms/datastructures/hash-table/README.md

 ## Hash Table Implementation

-A hash table is typically implemented as an array of linked lists.
+A hash table is typically implemented as an **array of linked lists**.
 Each index in the array corresponds to a linked list that contains all the keys that hash to that index.